The Toxins in Meat Every Biohacker & Paleo Dieter Should Know

-All of these toxins are different, but they share a few common mechanisms that derail your health and performance.
+All of these toxins are different, but they share a few common mechanisms that can derail your health and performance.
 They all damage your mitochondria and deplete your glutathione levels.

 HNE, MDA, acrolein, and glyoxal are toxins produced from either eating a bad overall diet, too much protein (even the good kinds), and overcooked proteins and meats.
 Here are three steps to countering these problems:

 - Cook your food correctly.
 This is the trickiest part of this process, but as a general recommendation, cook your foods on moderate to low heat for shorter periods of time, erring on the side of less rather than more.
 However, the right cooking methods really vary for almost every meat.
-This is why I wrote Upgraded Chef, a recipe book that teaches you exactly how to prepare your food for optimal performance and health.
+This is why I wrote The Bulletproof Cookbook, a recipe book that teaches you exactly how to prepare your food for optimal performance and health.
 Including antioxidant spices is a great idea too.

-High quality grass fed meat and other clean proteins are a part (up to 20%) of the Bulletproof Diet, but consuming too much or the wrong kinds can produce several powerful toxins that damage your performance.
+High-quality grass-fed meat and other clean proteins are a part (up to 20%) of the Bulletproof Diet, but consuming too much or the wrong kinds can produce several powerful toxins that damage your performance.
 Even vegan processed junk like seitan (wheat gluten), tofurkey, and soy burgers will form the same protein and fat toxins.